-Most households (67.0%) said they have a home computer.
-Almost four fifths (79.6%) of those households with a computer also have internet access at home.
-Of these, 96.7% of Polish internet users said they use high usage frequency at least once a week.
+Most households (64.9%) said they have a home computer.
+66.4% of those households with a computer also have internet access at home.
+Of these, 70.4% of Polish internet users said they use high usage frequency at least once a week.
 The majority of those who use the Internet at home use an always-on connection, usually broadband.

 According to the UKE report, the value of the retail connection lease market reached over PLN 448 million by the end of 2008.
-The biggest operators on the retail connection lease Telekomunikacja Polska S.A., which since 2002 has been in first position in terms of revenues and the numbers of leased connections.
+The biggest operators on the retail connection lease market in 2008 in terms of achieved revenues were: Telekomunikacja Polska S.A., Exatel S.A., Telekomunikacja Kolejowa Sp. z o.o., Netia S.A., Crowley Data Poland Sp. z o.o. and GTS Energis Sp. z o.o.
+The greatest revenue in this market sector in 2009 was achieved by Telekomunikacja Polska S.A., which since 2002 has been in first position in terms of revenues and the numbers of leased connections.